How to Avoid Gift Card Scams

 Use a spam-blocking service.
 Reduce the number of spam calls you get by downloading a call-blocking app for your wireless phone.
 Major wireless carriers such as AT&T and Verizon offer their own apps with free and paid versions.
 There also are third-party call-blocking apps such as Hiya and Nomorobo.

 Sign up for account and credit monitoring.
-Help protect aging parents by taking advantage of technology to monitor their financial accounts.
-You can use a service such as Carefull to link to their bank and credit card accounts and get alerts by email and text message if Carefull spots unusual transactions such as gift card purchases.
-Then you can check with your parents to find out if those gift card purchases were gifts or a means of payment for a scam.
+Help protect yourself or aging parents by taking advantage of technology to monitor financial accounts.
+You can use a service such as Carefull to link to bank, credit card and investment accounts and get alerts by email if Carefull spots unusual transactions such as gift card purchases.

 [ Find Out: How to Protect Your Identity Online ]